calindoran/Personal_Website_SamanticUI/README.md

-# Personal_Website_SamanticUI
+# calindoran.com #
- My personal website, used to showcase some of my current projects.
+ My personal website using Samantic UI, mainly used to showcase some of my current work on different projects.